Real-space Hybrid Topological Singularities in Structured Elastic Waves: NOTE 1. Elastic experimental details

 The experimental setup consists of a scanning laser Doppler vibrometer (LDV, OptoMET) and a waveform generator (WFG, Keysight 33500B).
 The LDV laser was directed perpendicular to the sample surface to measure the out-of-plane velocity distribution.
 The two samples (spherical and ellipsoidal shells) were fabricated via 3D printing (iSLA800) using a cured photosensitive resin with density $\rho = 1190 \mathrm{~kg} / \mathrm{m}^3$, Young’s modulus $E$ = 3.4 + 0.136i GPa, and Poisson ratio $\nu$ = 0.35.

-The spherical shell has a radius $r$ = 8 cm and a uniform thickness $t$ = 0.3 cm (Figs. 2 and 4 in the main text).
-Excitation was implemented using two piezoelectric transducers s$_1$ and s$_2$ (radius 0.55 cm), positioned in the $xy$-plane at ($\theta_1=90^{\circ}, \varphi_1=180^{\circ}$) and ($\theta_2=90^{\circ}, \varphi_2=270^{\circ}$), respectively.
-The transducers were driven by the WFG with a constant amplitude of 9 V; Channel 1 drove s$_1$ with a 0 phase, while Channel 2 drove s$_2$ with a $\pi$/2 phase delay.
-The ellipsoid shell has a thickness $t$ = 0.3 cm and radii $r_y =1.05r_x$ with $r_x=r_z$ = 7 cm (Fig. 5 in the main text).
-For this geometry, only a single piezoelectric transducer s was used as the point source.
+The spherical shell has a radius $r$ = 8 cm and a uniform thickness $t$ = 0.3 cm (Figs. 1-4 in the main text).
+Excitation was implemented using two piezoelectric transducers E$_1$ and E$_2$ (radius 0.55 cm), positioned in the $xy$-plane at ($\theta_1=90^{\circ}, \phi_1=180^{\circ}$) and ($\theta_2=90^{\circ}, \phi_2=290^{\circ}$), respectively.
+The transducers were driven by the WFG with a constant amplitude of 9 V; Channel 1 drove E$_1$ with a 0 phase, while Channel 2 drove E$_2$ with a $\pi$/2 phase delay.
+The ellipsoidal shell has a thickness $t$ = 0.3 cm and radii $r_y =1.05r_x$ with $r_x=r_z$ = 7 cm (Fig. 5 in the main text).
+For this geometry, only a single piezoelectric transducer E was used as the point source.

 The schematic of the experimental setup, including the LDV, sample, waveform generator, and data-acquisition system, is shown in Fig. S1.
 Flexural wave propagation is measured by non-contact optical detection of surface motion via the Doppler effect.
 A coherent laser beam is focused onto the surface of the curved elastic continuum, where local vibrations—induced by piezoelectric excitation—produce a frequency shift (i.e., the Doppler shift) in the backscattered light.
 This shift is directly proportional to the instantaneous out-of-plane surface velocity.
 Using a heterodyne interferometer, the scattered light is mixed with an internal reference beam that is frequency-shifted by a known amount, enabling demodulation of the Doppler signal and accurate reconstruction of the vertical velocity field distribution on the spherical and ellipsoidal shells.